-This vocational oriented area of study is to prepare and give students marketable skills for employment in the business world or preparation for college.
+This vocational oriented area of study helps students develop marketable skills for employment in the business world and/or prepare them for college.

 DIGITAL LITERACY

 COMPUTER APPLICATIONS I

 COMPUTER APPLICATIONS II

 INTRODUCTION TO BUSINESS

 ACCOUNTING I

 CONSUMER ECONOMICS

 350309 Grades 10-12 1⁄2 CREDIT Digital Literacy is a comprehensive course that focuses on gaining proficiency in Microsoft Office 2016 and social media while enhancing students' knowledge of these various technologies for utilization both academically and professionally.
 Students will develop the skills necessary to adapt to future technological advancements.
 Students may elect to earn dual credit in MVCC Course IMS 115.
 (Prerequisite: None)